Quick answer

 Keep phonics practice short and fun.
 Even 10 minutes a day is enough.
 Use fridge magnets, flashcards, or just sounds you spot during a walk.

-English speaking practice for kids
+What is good English speaking practice for kids?

 Read stories aloud